The question we get asked most often by clients is if an SMSF is right for them, and as with everything in accounting

 Running an SMSF, you’ll be more in control of investments and determining your retirement and future – including the option of diversifying out of just equities and managed investments and into the direct property space.

-If you’re considering switching to an SMSF we’re more than happy to set up a meeting to discuss your best next steps.
+If you’re considering an SMSF Setup we’re more than happy to set up a meeting to discuss your best next steps.
 We’ll review all the options and what suits your particular needs.
 If a self managed super fund is the best option for you, we then work with local Adelaide lawyers on a quality SMSF setup to ensure it meets SIS Act requirements and has the flexibility to achieve your individual goals.

 Bartley Partners have dedicated team SMSF accounting specialists on hand who specialise in working with you to set up and maintain a Self Managed Super Fund.
 All SMSF setups are done in tandem with Adelaide’s top legal professionals to ensure your structure minimises tax, provides asset protection and factors in your estate planning needs.

 As part of your retirement and wealth creation strategy, you may consider setting up a Self Managed Super Fund to give you the greatest flexibility available under the law to invest in different asset classes.
 Common investment options include direct property (residential or commercial), indirect property, shares, managed funds, bullion, and index funds.

 There are a plethora of strategies related to Self Managed Super Funds available due to the tax differential available — compliant SMSFs are generally only taxed at 15%, well below other investment vehicles.

 SMSFs are regulated by the Australian Taxation Office and allow up to six members (often used by families to invest together for retirement).
 There are duties imposed upon Self Managed Super Funds, such as legal duties in order to run the fund correctly and purely for the provision of retirement benefits, set up an investment strategy, and to keep full accounts that are reported annually to the ATO.